krovs/oscp-writeups/docs/TryHackMe/gatekeeper.md

 ## Initial Access

-`nc 10.10.249.16 31337` and we can see that is a program that echoes anything that we enter.
+`nc 10.10.249.16 31337` reveals a program that echoes anything we enter.
-If we try a lot of A, it crashes, so this is a buffer overflow machine.
+If we input a large number of "A"s, it crashes, indicating this is a buffer overflow machine.
-We then need to get the program so let's try smb shares without creds.
+We need to retrieve the program, so let's try accessing SMB shares without credentials.

 ```bash
 $ smbclient --no-pass -L //10.10.249.16